Come Explore Trees With Us

 Trees filter the air

 The Amazon, considered Earth’s lung and each tree in our communities are considered a part of that lung, play an important role in our ecosystem.
 Unfortunately, deforestation causes high levels of carbon dioxide in the air, which traps in heat.
-Trees inhale that carbon dioxide and toxic air and exhale clean oxygen for us to breathe, acting as the earth’s natural respiratory system.
+Trees inhale carbon dioxide and toxic air and exhale clean oxygen for us to breathe, acting as the earth’s natural respiratory system.
 In urban environments they absorb pollutant gases like nitrogen oxides, ozone, and carbon monoxide whereas in nature they sweep up particles of dust or smoke caused by human activity such as deforestation or fossil fuel combustion.
 We need trees more than ever before for their ability to remove pollutants from the environment is critical since increased levels of CO2 due largely from a result of deforestation which in turn causes climate change, thereby trapping in heat- causing global warming.
 It really is a domino effect on our ecosystem.

 Trees provide shelter